sikachu/active_scaffold_list_filters/README.markdown

         config.list\_filter.add(:values, :status, {:label => "User status", :field => :status, :values => [["Activated", "activated"], ["Not activated", "not\_activated"]] })

-* **:association\_values**

-  Filter records by AR attributes just like the :values field, except on an association.
+  Also, :values filter supports values on associations.
 This is handy if you are displaying association data and want to filter that, too.
 Ex. to filter a blog posts' comments count while viewing a list of posts, you might need to do something like:

         (in PostController)

-        config.list\_filter.add(:association\_values, :verified, {
+        config.list\_filter.add(:values, :verified, {
             :label => "Verified Comments",
             :field => :verified,
             :table_name => :comments,